pen with paper writing lyrics

 For whatever reason, lyrics seem to be both the easiest way into songwriting as well as the most challenging.
 Easy because they access language that we already have - no need for harmonic or melodic vocabulary - but hard because there just isn't a lot of real estate to say everything you want to say.

-In this blog post, I want to talk about ways to engage with lyrics so that you can make great use of the little amount of real estate to say what you wanna say (John Mayer reference...anyone?)
+In this blog post, I want to talk about ways to engage with lyrics so that you can make great use of the little amount of real estate to say what you need to say (John Mayer reference...anyone?)

 Prompts